Musée Carnavalet: The French Revolution (17891799)

 Public discontent and hunger, and a royal government in Versailles judged out of touch with the hardships of the Parisians, led to the storming of the Bastille in July 1789 and the downfall of the monarchy.
 Louis XVI and his family were brought to Paris and imprisoned in the Tuileries Palace, then in the medieval tower on the Square du Temple.
 A moderate revolutionary government took power, but was replaced by the more radical Montagnard faction, led by Robespierre.
 The King was held 13 August 1792 to 21 January 1793, when he was taken to be guillotined at the Place de la Révolution; Marie Antoinette was imprisoned from 13 August 1792 to 1 August 1793 in the Temple's tower.
 The Montagnards imprisoned and then executed the more moderate revolutionaries during the Great Terror.
 Robespierre and his followers were in turn arrested and killed.
 A series of interim governments took and lost power, until finally Napoleon Bonaparte seized power in 1799, bringing the Revolutionary period to an end.

 On the Second Level (Salles 2.51-2.57), The museum presents the most extensive existing collection of historic objects and art relating to the French Revolution.
 This part of the collection is located was the Hotel Le Pelletier de Saint-Fargeau.
 It was the residence of a prominent revolutionary figure, Louis-Michel Le Pelletier de Saint-Fargeau.
 He was a Deputy of the radical Montagnard faction, who was assassinated on 20 January 1793, because he had voted for the execution of King Louis XVI.

 One notable feature remaining from the building of his time is the very ornate cast-iron stairway of honour to the upper floor.
 The walls decorated with gilded woodwork and mirrors, also original, illustrate the refined classical style of the late 18th century.

-One furnished room in the section depicts the cell at the Temple Prison where the Louis XVI, Marie Antoinette and their son were held prisoner beginning August 13, 1792.
-After the King's trial and execution one January 21, 1793, She was transferred to the Conciergerie for her own trial on October 14, 1793.
-She was sentenced to death two days later, and taken directly the guillotine on the Place de la Concorde.
-The furniture is original, but th room is not an exact recreation, but an "evocation" of the original room.
+One furnished room in the section depicts the cell at the Temple Prison where Louis XVI, Marie Antoinette and their son were held prisoner beginning August 13, 1792.
+After the King's trial and execution on January 21, 1793, she was transferred to the Conciergerie for her own trial on October 14, 1793.
+She was sentenced to death two days later, and taken directly to the guillotine on the Place de la Concorde.
+The furniture is original, but the room is not an exact recreation, but an "evocation" of the original room.

 Other works and objects relating to the Revolution include one of the original stones of the Bastille prison, carved into a replica of the prison.
 Eighty-three of these miniature Bastilles were carved in 1790 and one sent to each of the Departments of France by the new government.